Interstate 99: Future

-PennDOT has plans to build a high-speed interchange connecting I-99 to I-80 near Bellefonte.
+PennDOT is currently in the process of buliding a high-speed interchange connecting I-99 to I-80 near Bellefonte.
 The new interchange will eliminate local access between PA 26 (Jacksonville Road) and I-80, which is provided by a new exit 2 mi to the east.
 The first phase of the project built the local access interchange between PA 26 and I-80.
-Bidding on the local access interchange began on April 23, 2020, and construction began on July 27, 2020.
+Construction on the local access interchange began on July 27, 2020.
 The local access interchange was opened to traffic on November 10, 2022, with a ribbon-cutting ceremony held.
-The local access interchange between PA 26 and I-80 was funded by a $34-million federal grant.
-The second phase of the project will make improvements to Jacksonville Road between the new interchange and the junction between I-80 along with building the high-speed interchange between I-80 and I-99.
-Bidding on the second phase is planned to begin in March 2022, with the improvements to Jacksonville Road to be finished by December 2023 and the high-speed interchange to be completed by December 2025.
+The local access interchange between PA 26 and I-80 was funded in part by a $35-million federal grant, with a total estimated cost of $52 million.
+The second phase of the project will make improvements to Jacksonville Road between the new interchange and the junction between I-80, and the third phase will build the high-speed interchange between I-80 and I-99.
+Bidding on the second and third phases was planned to begin in March 2022, with the improvements to Jacksonville Road to be finished by December 2023 and the high-speed interchange to be completed by December 2025.
+However, the bids for the other phases had not been released as of May 2023.
+As of June 2024, bidding began on the final phases.
+The second phase, the Jacksonville Road (PA 26) project is expected to take two years, cost $6.9 million and completion is now scheduled for the middle of 2026.
+Completion of the third and final phase, the $246 million high-speed interchange, is now expected in 2030.